-On 20 April 2020 energy ministries, NRAs and TSOs from Finland, Estonia, Latvia and Lithuania gave their agreement to a Roadmap on regional gas market integration between Estonia, Finland, Latvia and Lithuania4 establishing a process for the future regional natural gas market integration of their respective countries.
-This common regional gas market will be the first four-country wide cross-border gas market merger in the EU.
-It will reinforce the security of supply in this region strongly dependent on imported gas, increase market liquidity and foster competition, resulting in affordable gas prices and high quality service for all consumers in these countries.
-The Roadmap sets out the tasks of the Baltic and Finnish NRAs and natural gas TSOs to conclude inter-TSO compensation (hereinafter - ITC) mechanism agreement between TSOs, approve entry and exit tariffs for the single natural gas transmission entry-exit system of Baltic States and Finland and agree upon the Regulations for the use of the single natural gas transmission entry-exit system and Regulations for balancing of the single natural gas transmission entry-exit system.
+On 20 April 2020 energy ministries, NRAs and TSOs from Finland, Estonia, Latvia and Lithuania (hereinafter - FinBalt) gave their agreement to a Roadmap on regional gas market integration between Estonia, Finland, Latvia and Lithuania establishing a process for the future regional natural gas market integration of their respective countries.
+This common regional gas market will be the first four-country wide cross-border gas market merger in the EU and it will reinforce the security of supply in this region strongly dependent on imported gas, increase market liquidity and foster competition.
+At the end of 2021, FinBalt TSOs in accordance with the Roadmap submitted the developed proposal on the inter-TSO compensation (hereinafter - ITC) mechanism to the FinBalt NRAs for the coordinated opinion on ITC mechanism among FinBalt TSOs and FinBalt system entry tariff and the NRAs began a thorough evaluation process of the proposed ITC mechanism.